 Cray Wants Its Cake And Icing, Too

 Cray is in a funny place in that it wants to get revenues back to where they were a few years back, but it can’t count on exascale systems to get there because of the political and capricious nature of those deals.
-It is not possible for Cray to win exascale deals in China or Japan because those countries want to pick indigenous suppliers, and Europe really wants to do the same thing is as trying to cultivate homegrown chips and interconnects and system suppliers.
+It is not possible for Cray to win exascale deals in China or Japan because those countries want to pick indigenous suppliers, and Europe really wants to do the same thing as it is trying to cultivate homegrown processors, interconnects, and system suppliers.
 (Cray’s embracing of Arm processors this year in its XC line is a hedge and a wedge to try to win some big European deals down the road.)

 “We are seeing the market rebound,” Ungaro said on the call.
 “And we feel very confident that the market rebound is going to continue and get back not just to where the market was, but even beyond where the market was – and that is not including exascale.
 I like to think about exascale as kind of icing on the cake versus the cake.
 And with the market, the general market being the cake and so, we really just need to see that market continue to grow and get back to the size than it was.”
 This is where Ungaro repeated that the market had contracted by 60 percent from the peak a few years back, and Cray is down 46 percent from its peak of $724.7 million in 2015 to its low of $392.5 million in 2017.
 If the year plays out as expected, with around $450 million in sales, then Cray will only be down 38 percent – significantly less than the contraction in its key supercomputing market.